When NOT to Hire in Ukraine: Practical Decision Guide (2026)

 How to decide in practice (high-level)

 1. Define how the role will be managed: deliverables vs control.
+This determines which legal model is appropriate.

 2. Select the model that matches that reality: employment vs contractor vs EOR.
+The model should follow the management reality, not the other way around.

 3. Decide your minimum process standard: onboarding, records, feedback, and termination discipline.
+If you cannot commit to this, that is relevant information.

 4. Plan for continuity: redundancy, escalation, and documentation ownership.
+Who covers what if a key person is unavailable for two weeks?

 For a model comparison, see: Employment vs Contractor vs EOR in Ukraine (comparison).